fxjung/omodoro/README.md

 ## 3 Feedback, questions and contributions
-This software was initiated by Oliver Kraitschy (http://okraits.de, [okraits[at]arcor[dot]de](mailto:okraits@arcor.de)) and further improved by Felix Jung (and Linda Fliss).
+This software is a fork of the original omodoro script, which was written by Oliver Kraitschy (http://okraits.de, [okraits[at]arcor[dot]de](mailto:okraits@arcor.de)).

-Please feel free to send in feedback and questions regarding bugreports, feature requests, improvements, etc. via github or mail.
+This forked version is being improved and maintained by Felix Jung and Linda Fliss.

 There is a git repository available at github:
 [https://github.com/fxjung/omodoro] (https://github.com/fxjung/omodoro)